 Of course, it's also more than just meeting prospective dates, with the app offering social features, news and articles about LGBTQ issues, events, questions and more.
 While the app is free to use and sign up for, a premium subscription adds extra features.

-Refusing to follow the trail blazed by swipe-driven apps like Tinder, dating app Hinge decided to do a major redesign in its app philosophy and design, relaunching with an experience that's intended to be less about games and more about relationships and interesting conversations.
+Refusing to follow the trail blazed by swipe-driven apps like Tinder, dating app Hinge puts its focus on relationships and interesting conversations.
 In fact, the service's explicitly stated goal is to get you to the point where you've deleted the app altogether — presumably because you've found love and not because you've had it with the app.

 Hinge turns its nose up at swipes for a more detailed profile that you fill in with pictures and stories.
 Users can then choose to like and comment on something in that profile, and that serves as a mutual conversation starter.
 Each day, you can check out new recommendations, as well as see people who have liked something in your profile.